 The table below which provides a summary of the Proposer’s assessment against each Charging Methodology Relevant Objective.
 It also includes details of the version of the Modification (and the Relevant Objectives contained within it) have been considered as part of the Workgroup’s assessment of the Charging Methodology Relevant Objectives.

+PLEASE centralise text where possible

 Table 3: Summary of Proposer's assessment against each Charging Methodology Relevant Objectives